How can perception affect student achievement and learning?

 After groups have shared, participants may return to their seats.
 Transition to the next slide and ask the question, "How can perception affect student achievement and learning?"
 Instruct participants to reflect on this question as they watch the TED Talk, "Every Child Needs a Champion" by Rita Pierson.
 Play the video, which is just over 7 minutes and 30 seconds.

-Change to the slide, "Objectives."
+Move to the next slide, "Objectives."
 Briefly highlight the objectives for the session.
 This will provide a roadmap of where you will go together during the session and will let participants know what to expect from this professional development.

 Most participants will not say they focus on perception data.
 If this is true, answer with something like, "You're right.
 Perception data is often left out of the data we typically collect to improve our school and teaching.
 However, perception data is easier than ever to collect with the use of technology like Google Forms, Survey Monkey, and Mentimeter."

-Change to the next slide, "Why is student perception so important?"
-Quickly highlight what John Hattie's research proved based his meta-analysis:
+Move to the next slide, "Why is student perception so important?"
+Quickly highlight what John Hattie's research proved based on one of his meta-analyses:

 The meta-analysis contained just under 230 different studies and more than 350,000 students and teachers combined.

-Teacher-student relationship is ranked high at number 11 out of 138 other factors that impact student learning and achievement.
+Teacher-student relationships ranked 11th out of 138 factors that impact student learning and achievement.

-Shift to the slide nine and introduce the 7 Cs of Effective Teaching.
-These 7 Cs are found in the Tripod Project and the MET Project.
-Identify the half sheet on their tables.
+Move to the next slide and introduce the 7 C’s of Effective Teaching.
+These 7 C’s are found in the Tripod Project and the MET Project.
+Identify the half-sheet on their tables.
 They can use this reference sheet as needed while completing the next activity.

-While transitioning to the "Card Sort" slide, pass out the perception statements and the card sort mat.
-Explain that participants will work with an elbow partner to sort "7 Cs Card Sort Strips" into "7 Cs Card Sort Mat."
-The perception statements may fit under more than one category so participants may place the statements where they think they best fit based on the 7 Cs' descriptions on the tables.
+While transitioning to the "Card Sort" slide, pass out the attached 7 C’s Card Sort Strips and the 7 C’s Card Sort Mat.
+Explain that participants will work with an elbow partner to sort the perception statements in the appropriate places on the card sort mat.
+The perception statements may fit under more than one category, so participants may place the statements where they think they best fit based on the 7 C’s of Effective Teaching descriptions.

 Allow participants 5-10 minutes to sort.
 If some groups do not finish in that time, it is okay.

-Transition to side 11 and explain that you are going to have pairs share out the statements they placed within the seven different categories, beginning with "Caring."
+Transition to the next slide and explain that you are going to have pairs share out the statements they placed within the seven different categories, beginning with "Caring."
 Instruct the whole group to listen and identify the statements they have placed in different categories.
 Also, identify those placed in the same category that were not shared out by the other groups (as in which statements did you place in that same category that other group did not).

 Ask participants the three questions on the slide and allow a few to share out their thoughts.

-After the discussion, change to the next slide "Plan & Act."
+After the discussion, move to the next slide, "Plan and Act."
 Briefly lead a discussion addressing these three questions on the slide with the whole group.

 To wrap up the discussions, ask participants to consider how this type of survey might help improve their classroom relationship with students and how they might be able to make use of this information as educators.